-Beauty becomes more striking when it finds a way to introduce something unexpected and perhaps inscrutable into the familiar.
-One way to reawaken the viewer's fresh engagement with kinds of beauty that he or she has experienced many times before is to "alienate" the beauty along certain dimensions of meaning; that is, to consciously alter selected aspects of the image's presentation in ways - in some cases overtly, in others subtly or even subliminally - that prompt the mind to stop for an instant and ponder what makes the beauty in this image striking, unanticipated, or somehow alien either to the subject it portrays or to the viewer's notion of what a photograph should be.
+Photographic beauty becomes more striking when it finds a way to introduce something unexpected and perhaps inscrutable into the familiar.
+One method for reawakening fresh engagement with kinds of beauty that the viewer has experienced many times before is to "alienate" the image presentation in ways that surprise and excite.
+This means consciously altering selected aspects of the image - in some cases overtly, in others subtly or even subliminally - that prompt the mind to stop for an instant and ponder what makes the beauty in this image striking, unanticipated, or somehow alien and unfamiliar, either to the subject it portrays or to the viewer's notion of what a photograph should be.

 Limiting a work to monochrome is, however, merely the most old-fashioned of many potential modes for alienating photographic beauty to increase its impact.
 The galleries grouped under alienated beauty test a more diverse palette of alienators.
 These include:

 - re-labeling an image to confound its usual meaning

 - juxtaposition of multiple images in combinations that alter their implied meanings

 - deliberate ambiguation of subject scale and context